MerginMaps/docs/src/manage/workspaces/index.md

 3. Confirm the closing of a workspace by typing the workspace name and click on **Delete**
    ![Delete workspace confirmation](./web-delete-workspace-confirm.jpg "Delete workspace confirmation")

+After closing a workspace, it is kept on <MainPlatformName /> servers for 5 days before it is deleted permanently.
+During this period, it can be restored if you contact <MerginMapsEmail id="support" />.

+If you want to create a new workspace with the same name, you can contact <MerginMapsEmail id="support" /> to have it closed sooner.